A characterization of positive spanning sets with ties to strongly connected digraphs: Positive spanning sets

 where $k \le \ell<n$, $\mN \in \R^{\ell \times k}$ is a NEM when $k>0$, $\mX \in \R^{n \times (m-\ell-k)}$ is arbitrary and $\mA \in \R^{(n-\ell) \times (m-\ell-k)}$ is an acyclic matrix. \end{enumerate} \end{definition}

-Since the definition of IN and INA matrices allows for $k=0$, any nonzero matrix is structurally equivalent to an IN matrix with $k=0$, per the Gaussian elimination argument above.
+The matrix $\mM_1$ from Example~\ref{ex:PSSnetmatrix} is an example of an IN matrix, while the network matrix from Figure~\ref{fig:digraph and netwmat} is an INA matrix.
+Moreover, since the definition of IN and INA matrices allows for $k=0$, any nonzero matrix is structurally equivalent to an IN matrix with $k=0$, per the Gaussian elimination argument above.
 However, the NEM and acyclic components in IN and INA matrices, respectively, allow for identifying positive spanning properties (or lack thereof) of a matrix.
 This is the purpose of the following theorem, that forms the central result of our paper.

 \begin{theorem} Let $\mM \in \R^{n \times m}$ be a nonzero matrix with $n \ge 2$. \begin{enumerate}[(i)] \item $\mM$ is a PSS of $\R^n$ if and only if $\mM$ is structurally equivalent to an IN matrix with $\ell=n$ and $k >0$. \item $\mM$ is not a PSS of $\R^n$ if and only $\mM$ is structurally equivalent to an INA matrix. \end{enumerate} \end{theorem}